Amal Ziv

-Amal Ziv (Hebrew: עמליה זיו; born December 14, 1964) is an Israeli academic and researcher.
+Amal Ziv (Hebrew: עמל זיו; born December 14, 1964) is an Israeli academic and researcher.
 Their research areas are pornography and sexual representations, queer culture, queer activism, and queer kinship.
 Because of their activism and research, Ziv is considered a prominent member of the LGBTQ and feminist communities in Israel.

 Academic career and activism

 Ziv is one of the most noted figures in feminist and queer history in Israel.
 They were one of the founders of Hazman Havarod (Pink Times), the pioneering LGBT newspaper.
 In the 1990s, Ziv wrote about LGBT and feminist topics in mainstream newspapers and journals.
 They also wrote and published their poetry.
 Some of their poems were set to music and recorded by the band Carmella Gross Wagner.

 In 1992, Ziv completed their MA in comparative literature at Brown University.
 When they returned to Israel in 1993, they established a gay-and-lesbian and queer theory study group at the Agudah (Israel's first LGBT center) in Tel Aviv.
 In 1996, together with Aeyal Gross and Miki Gluzman, Ziv started the Queer Reading Group at Tel Aviv University.
 In 2001, while doing their PhD at Tel Aviv University, together with Gross and Daphna Hirsch, they founded the Sex Akher (Hebrew:"An Other Sex") LGBT Studies & Queer Theory annual conference, which held its 18th edition in 2018.
 In 2003, they edited the first book of queer essays in Hebrew, with Yair Qedar and Oren Kanar, Beyond Sexuality (Me'ever LeMiniyut מעבר למיניות).

 In 2005, Ziv completed their PhD.
 Their dissertation was titled "The Construction of the Female Subject in Pornographic Fiction".
 They then went on to do post-doctoral research at the Hebrew University of Jerusalem, on queer activism in Israel.
 Included in this research was the topic of lesbian parenting.
 Ziv lectures in the department of literature at Tel Aviv University, and has been a faculty member of the Gender Studies Program at Ben Gurion University since 2008.
 As of 2016, they are the head of the program.
 In addition, Ziv is a member of the editorial committee and editorial board of the academic journal "Theory and Criticism" (תיאוריה וביקורת), published by the Van Lir Institute.

 In 2015, on the 40th anniversary of the Agudah, Ziv was included on the list of the 40 most influential people in LGBT history in Israel.